-By now we all know that the old piece of burger wisdom, "never press on your burger!," is either patently false or, at the very least, wildly inaccurate.
+By now we all know that the old piece of burger wisdom "never press on your burger!" is either patently false or, at the very least, wildly inaccurate.
 Heck, there's an entire successful burger chain devoted to using the technique.
-While a more traditional griddled burger might be cooked with the goals of a loose, tender texture in mind, a smashed burger goes for one thing only: maximum crust.
+While a more traditional griddled burger might be cooked with the goal of a loose, tender texture in mind, a smashed burger goes for one thing only: maximum crust.

-I've already discussed the basic ins and outs of smashed burgers in the past, but after writing that article, I found myself wondering, what if I were to take this to the extreme?
+I've discussed the basic ins and outs of smashed burgers in the past, but after writing that article, I found myself wondering, What if I were to take this to the extreme?
 Is there a way I can pack even more flavor into a burger?

-Needless to say, that burger joint never came to fruition and it's probably all for the best—I can't imagine a better way to live life than to get paid to do what you love doing, all while still having weekends and holidays to be with friends and family (that's something you don't get with a restaurant life).
-But still, that little voice in my head was still there.
-What if you'd done it?
+Needless to say, that burger joint never came to fruition, and it's probably all for the best—I can't imagine a better way to live life than to get paid to do what you love doing, all while still having weekends and holidays to be with friends and family (that's something you don't get with a restaurant life).
+But still, that little voice in my head was there: What if you'd done it?

 It's not that the up-and-coming area of Harlem around Lenox and 125th Street was completely lacking in burgers—both Red Rooster and Chez Lucienne serve great ones—but what it was missing was a strong competitor in the fast-casual department.
-A burger that uses high quality ingredients, but is aimed at quicker dining with less fuss.
-A burger that's a reasonable enough size that you can eat one for lunch without feeling weighed down the rest of the day, all without compromising on flavor.
+A burger that used high-quality ingredients, but was aimed at quicker dining with less fuss.
+A burger that was a reasonable enough size that you could eat one for lunch without feeling weighed down the rest of the day, and that didn't compromise on flavor.
 Thus Harlem Shake was born.***

-The question is, with so many competitors in that space, how do you differentiate yourself?
+The question was, with so many competitors in that space, how do you differentiate yourself?
 Can you really do something different with a burger that's not just a novelty?

 From the get-go, I knew that smashing would be part of it.
-The technique is not anything particularly new, but credit goes to the Shake Shack for perfecting it by incorporating the use of a low-emissivity Miraclean griddle, and a stiff scraper for picking up more crust than had ever been possible before.
-It's a fantastic technique for a fast-casual burger joint because it not only produces great flavor, but it also cuts burger cooking time down significantly, meaning less waiting for the customer after they place an order.
+The technique is not anything particularly new, but credit goes to Shake Shack for perfecting it by incorporating the use of a low-emissivity Miraclean Griddle and a stiff scraper for picking up more crust than had ever been possible before.
+It's a fantastic technique for a fast-casual burger joint, because it not only produces great flavor but also cuts burger cooking time down significantly, meaning less waiting for the customer after they place an order.

 The idea with the Harlem Shake burger was to take it one step further.
-Rather than a single 4-ounce patty, what would happen if we split that beef in half, producing two 2-ounce patties and effectively doubling the amount of crust?
+Rather than a single four-ounce patty, what would happen if we split that beef in half, producing two patties of two ounces each and effectively doubling the amount of crust?

 Here's how it's done at the restaurant.